Leopold I, Holy Roman Emperor: Wars against France

-Leopold refused to assent to the treaty, as he considered that his allies had somewhat neglected his interests, but in the following month he came to terms and a number of places were transferred from France to the Holy Roman Empire.
+Leopold refused to assent to the treaty, as he considered that his allies had somewhat neglected his interests, but in the following month, he came to terms and a number of places were transferred from France to the Holy Roman Empire.
 The peace with France lasted for about four years and then Europe was involved in the War of the Spanish Succession.
-The King of Spain, Charles II, was a Habsburg by descent and was related by marriage to the Austrian branch, while a similar tie bound him to the royal house of France.
+The King Charles II of Spain was a Habsburg by descent and was related by marriage to the Austrian branch, while a similar tie bound him to the royal house of France.
 He was feeble and childless, and attempts had been made by the European powers to arrange for a peaceable division of his extensive kingdom.
-Leopold refused to consent to any partition, and when in November 1700 Charles died, leaving his crown to Philippe, Duke of Anjou, a grandson of Louis XIV, all hopes of a peaceable settlement vanished.
-Under the guidance of William III a powerful league, a renewed Grand Alliance, was formed against France; of this the emperor was a prominent member, and in 1703 he transferred his claim on the Spanish monarchy to his second son, Archduke Charles.
-The early course of the war was not favorable to the Imperialists, but the tide of defeat had been rolled back by the great victory of Blenheim before Leopold died on 5 May 1705.
+Leopold refused to consent to any partition, and when in November 1700 Charles died, leaving his crown to Philip V of Spain, a grandson of Louis XIV, all hopes of a peaceable settlement vanished.
+Under the guidance of William III, a powerful league, a renewed Grand Alliance, was formed against France; of this, the emperor was a prominent member, and in 1703 he transferred his claim on the Spanish monarchy to his second son, Archduke Charles.
+The early course of the war was not favourable to the Imperialists, but the tide of defeat had been rolled back by the great victory of Blenheim before Leopold died on 5 May 1705.